The California Mental Health Parity Act Toolkit: A Guide to Appealing Health Plan Mental Health Care Denials

 - Ask your health care provider for help.

 - Talk with the consumer advocacy office of the government agency that regulates your plan.
 Ask for and write down the names of the people you speak to.
-See the helpful links on page 23 of this toolkit for contact information.
+See the helpful links of this toolkit for contact information.

 - Learn about the health plan laws and regulations that protect you.
 See the helpful links below for further information.